I wrote this for a friend who was interested in the "different" way I do things with my horses.

 For the safety of both the human and the horse, most often beginning riders are started out on horses who are patient or dull enough to put up with a beginner's un-balance and crude communication skills.
 So we arrive at a notion of the horse as slow, stupid, clumsy, and hard-of-steering, and we adjust our learning-to-ride to this notion.
 Unfortunately, this is profoundly discouraging to both horse and human.

 I want you to know that another way, the way of being light with the horse, does exist, and that it is awesome.
-There is such a thing as two beings thinking and moving as one.
+There is such a thing as two beings thinking and moving as one -- think of two Olympic skaters gliding and spinning together across the ice.
 The horse can and will give you instant response, fluid motion, and athletic beauty that will move you to tears.
 It is his nature to do this, not something we have to teach him.
 The first time you experience the all-giving of a horse, it will change your life.
 Forever after, you will want that again!

 When an "alpha" horse asks another horse to do something, there is a progression of increasing signals or pressures.
 For example, if April tells Music to "get away from my dinner," the pressures might be: